PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular.md

 # Piwik PRO Library for Angular

-Dedicated Piwik PRO library that helps with implementing Piwik PRO Tag Manager and the Piwik PRO tracking client in Angular 8+ applications.
+Dedicated Piwik PRO library that helps with implementing and the Piwik PRO tracking client in Angular 8+ applications.

 * [Installation](#installation)
   * [NPM](#npm)